queryverse/Query.jl/docs/src/querycommands.md

 ### Left outer join

 They syntax for a left outer join is `@left_outer_join <range variable> in <source> on <left key> equals <right key>`. `<range variable>` is the name of the variable that should reference elements from the right source in the join. `<source>` is the name of the right source in the join operation. `<left key>` and `<right key>` are julia expressions that extract a value from the elements of the left and right source; the statement will then join on equality of these extracted values.
 For elements in the left source that don't have any corresponding element in the right source, `<range variable>` is assigned the default value returned by the `default_if_empty` function based on the element types of `<source>`.
-If the right source has elements of type `NamedTuple`, and the fields of that named tuple are all of type `NAable`, then an instance of that named tuple with all fields having NA values will be used.
+If the right source has elements of type `NamedTuple`, and the fields of that named tuple are all of type `DataValue`, then an instance of that named tuple with all fields having NA values will be used.

 #### Example